PascalBod/RTOS-presentation/README.md

 ### Software

-The exercises which will be provided rely on the environment development presented [here](https://github.com/PascalBod/lm-esp32-eclipse): Espressif-IDE installed in a Linux Mint Xfce Virtual Machine.
+The exercises which will be provided will rely on the environment development presented [here](https://github.com/PascalBod/lm-esp32-eclipse): Espressif-IDE installed in a Linux Mint Xfce Virtual Machine.

 Using a virtual machine allows to isolate all specific configuration relating to Espressif-IDE from your other projects.
 A drawback is that the host computer must be powerful enough and must have more memory.